Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/291_Playable Ads case study How we increase D7 ROAS by 50 on Unity Ads Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "Playable Ads case study How we increase D7 ROAS by 50 on Unity Ads.
+Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # Playable Ads case study!
 How we increase D7 ROAS by 50% on Unity Ads. – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![Playable Ads case study!
 How we increase D7 ROAS by 50% on Unity Ads.](./images/toppngcom-roll-safe-roll-safe-1241x1037-1_5a572347.png)